 I am married with a daughter and a son.
 My wife is Italian and we live in Germany, so living and raising our kids in a three language household has its own challenges.
 But more rewards.
 We also have a miniature dachsund, Fleck.
 We’re one of the many families who realised that the shift to home-office meant they could finally get a dog!

 Power BI is my job, but I am lucky enough to think of it also as my hobby.
-I enjoy making videos on the subject on YouTube and do the occasional live-stream, too.
+I create YouTube videos about Power BI as frequently as I have time for, but also do a weekly live stream with people who work with Power BI and data.
 As you may have already seen on this site, I have an FPL Report which is widely used by the Fantasy Premier League community.
-Aside from that I am a big fan of amateur football, for which I have a whole other website.

 I have lived and worked in Berlin since 2006.
 My career path has most certainly been an unusual one.
 Studying History and Politics, working as a Flight Attendant, in a bank, a small IT company, and in a data entry position before discovering Power BI.